grehaus/writeups/hack-the-box/labs/Nunchucks/content.md

 X-Powered-By: Express
 ETag: W/"4b-X79sUiArPHkUd9eYQd+2RjLRKtA"

-{"response":"You will receive updates on the following email address: 49."}
+!!{"response":"You will receive updates on the following email address: 49."}
 ```

 We can now weaponize this to get a reverse shell on the system by altering the payload to fetch and execute a reverse shell